 Challenges: Moving From Manually Testing a Complex System to Automating and Reducing Test Execution Time

 When the QA engineer was hired, there was no system in place for test automation, and his team was doing manual testing only.
 His team of two (including himself) started by keeping track of all manual testing efforts using Microsoft Excel, which he admitted made it difficult to document properly and took up too much time.
-He had plenty of experience with Salesforce test automation in the past using Java and Cucumber, and he knew that Salesforce’s UI can be complex to test.
+He had plenty of experience with Salesforce test automation in the past using Java and Cucumber, and he knew that Salesforce’s UI could be complex to test.
 He was faced with many challenges to consider before selecting a test automation solution, which he knew was necessary for the caliber of work ahead.

 “Salesforce’s UI is dynamic, sometimes front-heavy, and takes time to load, and in the background, there are so many things that are changing.
 For instance, the control can be visible but you can’t interact with it.
 For each control, I’d have to right-click, investigate the control, find an xPath to locate for the control, rerun the test … and when you’re using free systems, their IDEs aren’t that great to start with, so when you’re writing your tests, you have to start from the very beginning.
 You can’t just jump in in the middle and work your way in.”– Quality Assurance Engineer